 There are a lot of options for the best trout lures for spring trout fishing but did you know that some trout lures will work better under different conditions?
-If you use the same effective and proven lures that I and other river guides find to be the most effective and recommend for you.
+If you use the same effective and proven lures that I and other river guides use your chances of catching trout are higher.

 Best Trout Lures, Not Trout Baits

 Some websites will recommend flies, worms, eggs, and plastic grubs in their articles about the best trout lures for spring but they obviously don’t know what a lure is because they are baits, not lures.

-This article is about lures, you know, those things you cast and then impart some action to them while when you retrieve them.
+This article is about lures, you know, those things you cast and then impart some action to them while you retrieve them.
 To me, that’s a real lure.